LMD-nat/LMD-nat/README.md

 Bonjour-Hi, I’m Nathalie from Montréal.
 I am an MSc student in epidemiology at Université Laval in Québec City, Canada.

 I'll be researching how decision-making affects patient outcomes.
-I know R and JavaScript pretty well, and I'm learning SAS and Python currently.
+I know R and JavaScript pretty well, and I'm learning SAS, SQL, and Python currently.

 I currently collaborate with the [Lifespan and Decision-Making Lab](http://www.ldmlab.org/) at Concordia, where I got my BA.